amaraceresi/code-refactor/README.md

 Modifications:
 1. Rename title and links to be more descriptive
-2. Added navigation tag
+2. Added navigation tag, sections, id selector, alt attributes, and comments
-3. Added comments